paulipa/sico-wiki/community-programs.md

 1. Practical examples in fleet

 ## [GRIP: Fleets & PvP](/community-programs/mqp)
-Basic program that will teach you how to use the community tools to join fleets and operate while flying in a fleet.
+- How to use LinkNet Tools
+- How to join and fly in fleets
+- Fleet PvP 101

 ## [GRIP: Wormhole Daytrips](/community-programs/wh-daytrips)
-Giving LinkNet members a chance to taste wormhole space in a fleet environment.
+- Fleet flying in wormhole space
+- Wormhole PVE and anomalies

 ## [GRIP: Mining](/community-programs/career-introduction-mining)
-Mining is not as easy as you might think!
-Learn how to mine safe and sound and take advantage of the community mining services.
+- Basics of mining
+- Fleet mining
+- Mining services

 # Service Programs
 Different programs that runs as services to help you with different areas of the game.